gabrielrih/mongodb-data-model/README.md

 - [Guideline to define when to embed or reference](./reference-or-embed-guideline.pdf)

 ## Design Patterns
-[Here](./design-patterns/) you can see the Design Patterns you can use in MongoDB.
+[Here](./design-patterns/README.md) you can see the Design Patterns you can use in MongoDB.

+## Anti patterns
+[Here](./anti-patterns/README.md) you can see the Design Patterns you MUST AVOID in MongoDB.

+## Lifecycle management
+To do.